gglchrm/PAforASD2024Project/README.md

 ## 2. How to reproduce results and start an algorithm.
 Where and in which format data should be placed.
+To reproduce result you need to launch DAG_topological_sort.ipynb.
+In this file first cells is DAG-generator from https://github.com/Livioni/DAG_Generator, you can generate dataset by youself.
+There is DAG_dataset_100k.txt in this repo.

 ## 3. What part of the alg parallel
+Khan's method by itself is poorly suited for parallelization because it assumes sequential vertex processing.
+We use the multiprocessing module to create a pool of workflows.
+Each process gets its own copy of the queue and result list through Manager.

-## 4. Speedup calculation -- dependency between number of threads/processes/workers and speedup (linear version time / parallel version time)		8
+## 4. Speedup calculation -- dependency between number of threads/processes/workers and speedup (linear version time / parallel version time)
+Regular algo  --       0.612140 sec

+Parallel allgo time -- 0.525991 sec